ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

     [...]
     ```

-1. The target file has now been fully removed from your IPFS node and any other files that we did not pin.
+2. The target file has now been removed from your IPFS node and other files that were not pinned.
 If the content that was just garbage collected was saved to your computer's local storage, it is still there.
 If you wish to remove the content from your computer's local storage, you will need to find where it is saved and delete it using the normal deletion method.

 ::: tip